Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an on-demand source: SPS operation and figures of merit for Autler-Townes and ac Stark regimes

-neglecting small terms of order $(\gamma_X \tau_p)^2$.
+where we neglect small terms of order $(\gamma_X \tau_p)^2$.
 Note if we multiply the second term on the right hand side of Eq.~\eqref{eq:V_a} by a factor of $1/\mathcal{N}$, this equation also applies to the usual scheme of QD SPSs with resonant pulse excitation and no dressing, and is thus broadly useful in characterizing the relationship between indistinguishability and TPI visibility as measured in an MZ interferometry experiment.
-It is important to keep in mind, however, that the indistinguishability (first-order coherence) is also degraded due to a pulse in a manner which scales similarly to the $g^{(2)}[0]$ behavior~\cite{Gustin2018,Hughes2019Aug}.
+It is important to keep in mind, however, that the indistinguishability (first-order coherence) is also degraded due to pulse excitation in a manner which scales similarly to the $g^{(2)}[0]$ behavior~\cite{Gustin2018,Hughes2019Aug}.

 In Fig.~\ref{fig:G2}, we study the full $g^{(2)}[0]$ of the source, using the PME model of the excitation pulse described in Appendix~\ref{app:pulse}, as well as the approximate solution in Eq.~\eqref{eq:g2_al}.
 For ps-duration pulses, the approximate formula is very accurate, agreeing almost exactly with the full calculation (without phonons) for $\tau_p \approx 2$ ps, and deviating only slightly in the case of phonons.
 With phonon coupling, the $g^{(2)}[0]$ is uniformly larger than without, which is likely due to the reduction in inversion efficiency from pulsed-excitation--induced dephasing~\cite{Gustin2018}.
 For long pulses in the ac Stark regime, the approximate solution overestimates the $g^{(2)}[0]$.
 This may be because in this scenario $\eta\tau_p \ll 1$ is no longer satisfied even for a short pulse, and the Rabi oscillations between the $\ket{X}$ and $\ket{B}$ states lead to a small reduction in the re-excitation probability and thus $g^{(2)}[0]$.